 Tip 2: Show him/her that you are good at your job.
 Make it convincing.

-Answer: This cash goes in the Deferred Revenue on the sheets as a liability.
+Answer: This cash goes into the Deferred Revenue on the sheets as a liability.
 It shows the money that has not been earned yet.

 14. How Do You Differentiate The Accounts Receivable And The Deferred Revenue?